 Rommel: The Soldier, The Son and Hitler

-Narrated by Greg Kinnear.
+THE FILM: Narrated by Greg Kinnear.

 Germany’s most famous commander of World War II, Field Marshal Erwin Rommel, had one fatal flaw: He always spoke his mind to Adolf Hitler.
 Rommel would pay for voicing the truth to his Fuhrer with his life.